 One alternative was considered but eliminated from detailed analysis because it would fail to meet the purpose and need of the Proposed Action.
 The option of leasing the buildings to outside tenants would not allow LaRC to streamline its infrastructure or to remove deteriorating facilities that are no longer needed to support NASA's critical mission.
 In addition, this alternative is not practical due to security issues and the age and poor condition of the buildings.
-Most of the buildings are very small with limited utilities and office space, and it is highly unlikely that outside parties would be interested in renting any of the facilities.
+Most of the buildings are very small with limited utilities and office space.
+NASA LaRC contacted Langley Air Force Base and the City of Hampton regarding possible lease options, however, both parties declined.